siggame/siggame.github.io/about.md

 -----------

-MegaMinerAI is a 24-hour artificial intelligence (AI) programming competition hosted each semester by S&T ACM SIG-Game.
-Competitors must use their 24-hours to develop a program to play a novel game developed by SIG-Game's development team.
+MegaMinerAI is a 24-hour artificial intelligence (AI) programming competition hosted each semester by S&T ACM-Game.
+Competitors must use their 24-hours to develop a program to play a novel game developed by ACM-Game's development team.
 The details of the game are kept secret until the day of competition, so competitors must demonstrate their wits and coding skills to develop the best AI!

-Programs are pitted against one another in SIG-Game's Arena, where thousands of games are played in the cloud.
+Programs are pitted against one another in ACM-Game's Arena, where thousands of games are played in the cloud.
 Game results are available to users, so that they may further debug their code and refine their strategy.
 After the competition ends, a triple-elimination is run to